gubnich/frontcamp/report.md

         "ok" : 1
 }`

+---
-5. Create an index to make query from task 3.4 covered and provide proof (from explain() or Compass UI) that it is indeed covered
+*5. Create an index to make query from task 3.4 covered and provide proof (from explain() or Compass UI) that it is indeed covered*

 ##### Query: